najwatula/invoTick/README.md

 By default access to the domain is established:
 User: invoTick\admin
 Password: admin

 Access to the control panel is:
 User: admin
 Password: admin

 important
 ---------
 The first time you access must change the password and access to the domain control panel.
 The definition of domain users set forth in the table after access agents.

-The password to access the control panel is in the file itick/invoTick/login mainPassword.php should edit it and change the password
+The password to access the control panel is in the file itick/invoTick/login mainPassword.php.
+should edit it and change the password